muellerberndt/mythx-api-curl/README.md

 # Introduction

-Here are some shell scripts, that you can use to work with the [Mythril Platform API](https://mythril.ai/) (in private alpha right now).
+Here are some shell scripts, that you can use to work with the [Mythril Platform](https://mythril.ai/) (in private alpha right now).

 # Setup